Low-risk Human Research Ethics Subcommittee

 A risk assessment involves identifying any risks involved in the research, gauging their probability and severity, assessing whether they can be minimised and determining how they can be managed and justified by the potential benefits of the research.
 The National Statement outlines risk as "the likelihood that a harm (or discomfort or inconvenience) will occur" and "the severity of the harm, including its consequences".

-For further information and guidelines as to what constitutes risk in research, refer to the National Statement (Chapter 2.1 Risk and Benefit).
+For further information and guidelines as to what constitutes risk in research, refer to the National Statement (chapter 2.1 Risk and Benefit) prior to completing your ethics application.

 Who decides I need low-risk ethics approval?

-Macquarie University uses two review pathways; low-risk and greater than low-risk.
+Macquarie University uses two review pathways; no more than low-risk and more than low-risk.
 Applications of negligible risk are processed and reviewed under the low-risk application pathway.

 How does the FMHS Low-risk Human Ethics Subcommittee differ from the HREC?